hitachihex/WillOfTheWispsTAS/README.md

 F1 - to pause\start framestep.

-F4 - start playback, read from megaman.rec in the directory where the game executable is located.
+F4 - start playback, read from Ori.rec in the directory where the game executable is located.

 --------------------------------------------------------